agarkovand/DMDev2ndLevel/README.md

 Football tickets online store.

+Users can:
-Users can register accounts
+- register accounts
-Users can select Football Games to visit
+- select Football Games to visit
-Users can select Seats in Sectors and buy Tickets
+- select Seats in Sectors and buy Tickets

+Admin can:
-Admin can issue Tickets for distribution and announce market launch Admin can insert data about stadiums
+- issue Tickets for distribution and announce market launch
+- add data about Stadiums
-Admin can insert data about Football Clubs
+- add data about Football Clubs
-Admin can insert data about upcoming Games
+- add data about upcoming Games